 Specialist advisors are wanted to help maximise the impact of the £1.3 billion Swansea Bay City Deal.

-Representatives from sectors including digital innovation, skills, energy, manufacturing, young people, transport, local development, retail, food and beverages, tourism, heavy industry, and micro business will be invited to apply.
+Expressions of interest are now being sought from experts in digital innovation, skills, energy, manufacturing, young people, transport, local development, retail, food and beverages, tourism, heavy industry, and micro business.

-When needed, successful candidates will advise City Deal leaders including a private sector Economic Strategy Board and the decision-making Joint Committee.
+When needed, successful candidates will advise City Deal leaders including a private sector Economic Strategy Board and a decision-making Joint Committee.

 The appointment of the specialist advisors is among the recommendations of recent reviews into the Swansea Bay City Deal to help with its delivery.